matfricker/matfricker.github.io/README.md

-###Note: Deploy app via terminal `npm run deploy`

-# Converted to next.js
+# Project - converted to next.js (09.2026)

-This guide will help you migrate an existing Create React App (CRA) site to Next.js.
+Project migrated a Create React App (CRA) to Next.js.

 [How to migrate from Create React App to Next.js](https://nextjs.org/docs/app/guides/migrating/from-create-react-app)

-## Available Scripts
+## To run project during development...

 In the project directory, you can run: